-1. All the aspects of the right to development set forth in the present Declaration are indivisible and interdependent and each of them should be considered in the context of the whole.
+1. All the aspects of the right to development set forth in the present Declaration are indivisible and

-&lt;sup>3 Declaration on the Right to Development, Article 9:
+&lt;sup>2 Declaration on the Right to Development, Article 9:

 2. Nothing in the present Declaration shall be construed as being contrary to the purposes and principles of the United Nations, or as implying that any State, group or person has a right to engage in any activity or to perform any act aimed at the violation of the rights set forth in the Universal Declaration of Human Rights and in the International Covenants on Human Rights.